sameeranamarnath/prodArchitectureSamples/README.md

 # prodArchitectureSamples
-References of architectures typically used in production
+References of prod architectures i used for real world assignments